 By now this approach should make total sense after reading the backstory.
 If it doesn't, go back and read it again, unless you honestly don't care WHY and just want to get to the HOW (totally ok by the way).
 Eating in a high-fat low-carb way is really filling, so you naturally tend to eat less without having to restrict or count calories (huge bonus!).
 Also, this way of eating results in lower and more stable insulin levels, which leaves you less hungry and prone to those late night carbohydrate cravings (they seriously disappear-I've seen it happen over and over and I'm still surprised every time).

 From my personal experience, the big difference is that your meals really fill you up (in a good way).
-You aren't hungry for HOURS after you eat, and most people only want to eat 2 or 3 meals a day.
-It all makes sense when you remember that fat and protein take a lot longer to digest than carbohydrates AND leave you with stable blood sugar (the KEY to managing hunger and avoiding the diet-destroying cravings).
+You aren't hungry after you eat.
+It all makes sense when you remember that fat and protein take a lot longer to digest then carbohydrates AND leave you with stable blood sugar (the KEY to managing hunger and avoiding the diet-destroying cravings).
 Also, when your body needs more energy all it has to do is turn to that stored fat that you're dying to get rid of.

 Macros: Also known as macronutrients these are the building blocks to food.
 Fat, protein, and carbohydrates are the macronutrients we need to eat every day.
 This program is all about balancing these macronutrients, so your body switches over to the metabolic pathway that burns fat for energy.